hemantgit/integration-service-exercise-00/README.md

 ### Build & Run

 - If Portalserver application is already running, stop it by pressing *Ctrl+C*.
 Start Portalserver application by executing `mvn jetty:run` command from the **webapps/portalserver** directory.
 - Using a REST client app (e.g. Postman), test the route execution.
-Example: http://localhost:7777/portalserver/services/rest/stock/HSBA.L/price?country=US
+Example to get the stock price of the HSBC Bank: http://localhost:7777/portalserver/services/rest/stock/HSBA.L/price?country=US